Jireh-Health/jireh-frontend-assessment/README.md

 # Overview

 This is a simple react application that contains one component: `src/App.tsx`.

+Fork this repository and complete the tasks listed below.
 Complete each task before moving on to the next.

 ## Task 1: Review the code